 Liverpool currently has 14 local GP led vaccination centres operating across different areas of the city.
 These are being delivered to patients through Liverpool’s Primary Care Networks (groups of GP practices working together).

-In addition to this, some appointment slots are also available via a regional mass vaccination centre, and at some local community pharmacies and hospital sites.
+In addition, some appointment slots are also available via some local community pharmacies and hospital sites.

 All of these options are self-bookable through the national NHS Covid-19 vaccination booking system at: www.nhs.uk/covid-vaccination.

 We are not currently publicising vaccine centre locations because you can’t just drop in for a vaccination at most sites.
 Instead, the NHS will inform you when you become eligible for a vaccine.

 Yes.
 You can now get vaccinated at a number of drop-in clinics across the city, without a pre-booked appointment.

 These drop-in clinics offer both first and second doses of both AstraZeneca and Pfizer.

 Second doses are available if it has been at least eight weeks since your first dose.

 All of the latest confirmed drop-in dates are listed here: https://www.liverpoolccg.nhs.uk/drop-in-vaccination